 In the last ten years, costs have fallen around 20% per year.
 Given how low solar costs are, the critical assumption is battery prices.
 A 20% fall in battery prices will have a much larger impact than a 20% fall in the cost of solar.

 Either way, there is very little scope for coal prices to rise.
-If the 10% per annum cost savings are achieved then there will be no new fossil fuel power plants in even moderately sunny climates.
+Suppose the 10% per annum cost savings are achieved.
+In that case, there will be no new fossil fuel power plants in even moderately sunny climates.

-If 20% per annum cost savings are achieved, existing coal-fired plants with lots of remaining life will start shutting down.
+Existing coal-fired plants with lots of remaining life will start shutting down if 20% per annum cost savings are achieved.

 I have deliberately left Rooftop Solar out of the above tables, as rooftop solar is less comparable than you would think.
-Roof-top solar has costs of around $0.13 which is much higher than the costs above.
+Roof-top solar has costs of around $0.13 if you assess it on the same basis as above.

 But that is not important.
 Rooftop solar is not competing with a coal plant, or even with utility solar.